kwhitley/treeize/README.md

 `output.resultsAsObject`<a name="optionsOutputResultsAsObject" />
 This creates a single root object (instead of the default array of objects).
 [View test example](https://github.com/kwhitley/treeize/blob/feature/multi-format/test/test.js#L245-278)

-`log`<a name="optionsLog" />
-Setting to true enables traversal information to be logged to console during growth process.

 ### .getOptions()<a name="getOptions" />